techge/eewids/README.md

 # Easily Expandable Wireless Intrusion Detection System

-**Note:** This project is still under development and far away from being ready or perfect.
+**Note:** While this project may is in a state in which it can be used, it still needs a lot of development and thus is far away from being ready or perfect.
 However, feel free to play around and open issues if you see something interesting.
-Also have a look at the [getting-started](doc/getting-started.md) section first.
+Also have a look at the [getting-started](doc/getting-started.md) section before starting.

 ## Background
 [Analyzing 0x90/wifi-arsenal](https://github.com/techge/wifi-arsenal) especially in search of wireless intrusion detection systems (WIDS) I realized that there just is no complete ready-to-go solution yet, at least regarding free and open source software (FOSS).
 For me a WIDS should